disruptive-technologies/python-client/docs/configuration.rst

    # Import the disruptive package.
    import disruptive as dt

-   # If True, information about outgoing requests is printed.
+   # Set to either 'debug', 'info', 'warning', 'error', or 'critical' to enable logging.
-   dt.log = False
+   dt.log = None

    # Number of seconds to wait for a response before giving up.
    dt.request_timeout = 3